 However, let’s not forget that blinding is not always possible in practice, which can be one of the biggest limitations of all pragmatic studies.
 Often, to avoid drop-out rates, researchers can organize a run-in phase before randomization and give time for the subjects to decide if they want to participate or not.
 Identifying non-complaint subjects may affect the generalizability of results, but smaller samples may prevent delays and dropouts.

 Cross-over trials are also a powerful study design.
 Just like with randomized trials, they involve the procedure of researchers allocating subjects randomly.
 However, the difference here is that subjects receive two or more treatments one after another; so, the randomization refers to the order patients receive each treatment (Peat, 2011).
 In other words, this design is a repeated measurements design, and subjects cross over treatments during the study.
 In comparison, in parallel studies subjects stay on the same treatment during the whole trial.

 Having one subject going through multiple treatments is, in fact, one of the biggest pluses of this study design.
 Thus, cross-over trials are powerful methods with each subject serving as their own control group.
 This also means that big samples are not a must and even fewer subjects can be used to obtain meaningful results.
-Note that cross-over trials work the best for chronic diseases where there’s no absolute treatment for patients but some slight improvements of life.
+Note that cross-over trials work the best for chronic diseases where there’s no absolute treatment for patients but some slight improvements in life.

-Nevertheless, there are some disadvantages of this design.
-If a subject drops out after the second treatment, their results need to be excluded from all analysis.
+Nevertheless, there are some disadvantages to this design.
+If a subject drops out after the second treatment, their results need to be excluded from all analyses.
 Also, there might be a ‘carry-over’ effect; this means that subjects whose health has improved after the first treatment carry this improvement in the second phase.
 To resolve the ‘carry-over’ effect, experts can organize a ‘wash-out’ period, something that should be considered during the design stage of the study.
 Of course, lack of treatment during the wash-out period should not have a negative effect on patients’ health.

 Ellaway and colleagues (1999) organized a cross-over trial to measure the L-carnitine effectiveness in improving functional limitations in girls with Rett syndrome.
-35 girls were randomized and received either: 1) eight weeks of L-carnitine, wash out of four weeks, and eight weeks of placebo; or 2) eight weeks of placebo, wash out of four weeks, and eight weeks of L-carnitine.
+35 girls were randomized and received either: 1) eight weeks of L-carnitine, washout of four weeks, and eight weeks of placebo; or 2) eight weeks of placebo, washout of four weeks, and eight weeks of L-carnitine.
 Note that -carnitine proved to be effective in patients with classical Rett syndrome.

-When randomization to placebo or a standard treatment is not acceptable, Zelen’s designs can be employed.
+When randomization to a placebo or a standard treatment is not acceptable, Zelen’s designs can be employed.
 In fact, this helps experts deal with low rates of consent and low recruitment rates in invasive treatments.
 Subjects who don’t agree with taking part in an experimental treatment still receive the standard treatment, and their results are analyzed as if they were part of the experimental groups (Peat, 2011).